FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 It is presumably home to wolves and tigers.[^2823]

 ### Politics
-Those who attempt to escape are considered "cowards"; offenders are added to the "coward list" for thirty years.
-Attempts of escaping include all forms of turning back.[^2823]
+Those who attempt to escape are considered "cowards"; offenders are added to the "coward list" for thirty years.[^2823] Attempts of escaping include all forms of turning back.[^2823][^2515]

 Wu Duo Guo designates a "national-level apology" for issues pertaining to the reputation of Wu Duo Guo; this apology is described as a ritual performed at noon toward the south, requiring the offender to continuously carry out the Three Kneelings and Nine Kowtows (三跪九叩) until sunset.[^2604]

+Wu Duo Guo emphasises harmony; for offenses not involving murder or arson, conflicts are resolved by dancing with victims around the fire and drinking goat milk wine.
+Whenever this "harmony" is achieved, the perpetrator must "repay kindness" by working for the victims.
+Otherwise, major offenses may only be resolved by enlistment or, if unknowing of their wrongdoings, by signing a contract surrendering their status in Wu Duo Guo.
+Such a contract is irrevokable even if the issue is rectified.[^2515]

+Those with great contributions to Wu Duo Guo are officially remembered in history and may enjoy riches and honours.[^2515]

 ### History
 In 1995, a Superstitious Worship Basin was stolen, causing a war with Hao Duo Guo named by historians as "荔枝事變".
 It lasted for roughly ten years, until they realised the fight was all for nothing.[^2113]

+### Culture
+Wu Duo Guo emphasises "working from grasslands" to encourage its citizens to interact with nature.[^2515]

+Blowing dandelions is a popular pastime in Wu Duo Guo; wind conditions must be considered such that nothing is blown towards the nearby Lang Li Islands, which constitutes an attack; locals from the Lang Li Islands are fatally sensitive to dandelions.[^2515]

+No bride price is required to be paid before marriage.[^2515]

+#### Festivities
+Wu Duo Guo holds a "草原小姐" contest, where its winners would advertise for the government.[^2515]

 ### Language

-Wu Duo Guo speaks <a href="/archival/languages/tvb-fictional-languages.md#wu-duo-guo-language">its own language</a>, consisting only of swear words.[^2113]
+Wu Duo Guo speaks Cantonese[^2515] along with <a href="/archival/languages/tvb-fictional-languages.md#wu-duo-guo-language">its own language</a> consisting only of swear words.[^2113]

 ## 豪多國 (Hao Duo Guo)

+[^2113]

-[^2113]Hao Duo Guo (Chinese: 豪多國) is a fictional country.
+Hao Duo Guo (Chinese: 豪多國) is a fictional country.
 Not much is known other than that it used to co-exist with Wu Duo Guo.

 ## 剛罕共和國 (Gang Han Republic)

+[^2433]

-[^2433]Not much is known.
+Not much is known.

 ## 哈多爾 (Ha Duo Er)